Outreach in Christ's Name

 - Cadets is a boy's club, similar to scouting, for 1st through 8th graders.
 The volunteer counselors model Christian life and manhood in Bible lessons, merit badge work, handicraft projects, and outdoor activities.

-- CAP is a community assistance program established by the CRC and RCA in the Nardin Park Church in Detroit.
+- Community Assistance Program (CAP) is a community assistance program established by the CRC and RCA in the Nardin Park Church in Detroit.
 North Hills is one of 10 reformed churches that support CAP both financially and through donations of food and clothing.

 - Crossroad Bible Institute (CBI) is a ministry that provides in-depth prison inmate discipleship and growth using Bible studies.
 Several North Hills members function as instructors for one to two hours a week.
 See Anita Beem if you are interested in how to minister to those behind bars.